Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/extend/icons.md

 ### Web font

 Using the Solaris icons finder, you can generate a Web font containing all your icons and use it like a classic font.
 Icons can be styled through CSS properties like `font-size` and `color`.
-However, for websites needing more than 20 icons, you may consider using a web font instead of a SVG sprite.

 It is not the preferred solution, so it is not used in Boosted and cannot be documented here.
+However, for websites needing more than 20 icons, you may consider using a Web font instead of a SVG sprite.

 ### Inline SVG